MicrosoftDocs/win32/desktop-src/SbsCs/application-manifests.md

 # Application manifests

-An application manifest (also known as a side-by-side application manifest) is an XML file that describes and identifies the shared and private side-by-side assemblies that an application should bind to at run time.
+An application manifest (also known as a side-by-side application manifest, or a *fusion* manifest) is an XML file that describes and identifies the shared and private side-by-side assemblies that an application should bind to at run time.
 These should be the same assembly versions that were used to test the application.
 Application manifests might also describe metadata for files that are private to the application.

 For a complete listing of the XML schema, see [Manifest file schema](manifest-file-schema.md).